snehagurung12/Supply-chain-visibility/Documentation/Data-Dictionary.md

 # 📊 Data Dictionary

+This document defines all key fields and datasets used across the project for data consistency and transparency.

 | Dataset | Field | Description | Example |
 |----------|--------|-------------|----------|
 | **Orders** | OrderID | Unique identifier for each order | O1001 |